Roots and Branches

 Bobby Darin’s cover of “Mack the Knife” took the country by storm in 1959 and I was there as my dad shaved listening to WBBM in Chicago.
 I was six and I loved music.
 I used to make up patriotic hymns and stirring military anthems on the spot while playing with my army men up in my bedroom, which is what boys did in the 50’s.
 That, and Tonka trucks (“made for boys, boys just like you!”), shovels, digging in the dirt in the back yard, reading “Steve the Steam Shovel”.
 That was my life in the fifties.

 My dad’s record collection included Louis Armstrong, Pete Fountain, Al Hirt, Mitch Miller (who knew he was such an asshole!), and “The Music Man,” which I liked the best, except maybe for Hirt’s “Java.”
-“Till There Was You “was firmly in my head when I (amazed) heard the Beatles cover it on BBC.
+“Till There Was You “was firmly in my head when I (amazed) heard the Beatles cover it on the BBC.
 So, yes, “Till There Was You,” the only duet on the album, with Lenne, my daughter; it’s the roots and the branches.

 As a teenager, at 15, Leonard Cohen appeared, influencing me in so many ways.
 Cohen lasted my whole life, excepting a short hiatus or two on my part, but coming back big with the most amazing tour ever in the aughts and beyond.
 So that explains “Famous Blue Raincoat,” which I had always wanted to sing, if even just to figure it out.